pocketpy/pocketpy/docs/features/precompile.md

 title: Precompiling
 ---

-pkpy allows you to precompile your python code into a special form, which can be executed later.
+pkpy allows you to precompile python code into two special forms, which can be executed later.

 ### In-memory precompilation